oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-Other specifications or profiles of this specification may define alternative formats for transporting an SD-JWT that envelope multiple such SD-JWTs into one object and provide Key Binding using means other than the Key Binding JWT.
+Other specifications or profiles of this specification may define alternative formats for transporting an SD-JWT that envelope multiple such SD-JWTs into one object and provide Key Binding and integrity protection of the presentation using means other than the Key Binding JWT.

 # Security Considerations {#security_considerations}